ypriverol/github-paper/REVIEWS.md

    developers to lose track of the thrust of their project, or for individuals to work in isolation for extended periods, so that their contribution cannot easily be merged back to master.

+> We agree with the reviewer.
+The current version of **Rule 3** emphasize the use of branches as short-term departures from master:

+> One of the easiest ways to make a mess for yourself with Git is to allow your _branch_ to get out of sync.
+Branches are just short-term departures from master.
+If you _pull request_ frequently, you will keep your copy of the repo up to date, and you will have the opportunity to merge your changed code with others' contributors.

 7. Rule 5 should be clarified.
 It includes really two points.
 The first is the use of unit tests to ensure that the software is doing